CrunchyData/doc-content-guide/content/08-writing-readmes/_index.md

 - What are the requirements? (e.g. hardware, OS, tooling, other dependencies)
 - List the specific steps to install and use the project for the first time.
     - Extended instructions for day-to-day usage should go in a user guide and other dedicated docs.
-- Feel free to include examples and expected output.
-It is more helpful to include the "smallest" example of usage, and then provide links to docs containing longer and more detailed examples.
+- Include examples and expected output.
+Assuming that the README will not be the only available documentation for the project, it is more helpful to include the "smallest" examples of usage, then provide links to docs containing longer and more detailed examples.
 This also applies to troubleshooting.

 ### Help the reader engage with the project